What all basic motorcycle accessories should a rider have

 5. Rider boots

-Rider boots, also known as paddock boots, are a vital part of the arsenal and provide much-needed protection from angle twisting, road debris, and exhaust pipes.
+Rider boots, also known as paddock boots, are essential because they protect your feet from twisting, road debris, and hot exhaust pipes.

 6. Motorcycle lock